Hildebrand Law, P.C. mobile logo

 However, since the August order did not resolve all issues in the litigation, it was not final and therefore could not be res judicata.
 Rather it could be altered by the court at any time.
 When the court granted Christine’s motion to make the equitable offset a judgment in her favor, it amended the August order by entering a final valuation of the law firm, of which Christine’s portion was $460,000.
 Christine did not appeal that valuation and could not seek a reconsideration of it in a motion for a new trial.

 If you need information about the valuation of a law practice in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.